strongloop/strongloop.com2/_posts/2018-08-31-nodesummit.md

 ### As an Attendee

 The conference was very well organized with multiple tracks running at certain times allowing attendees to select a session of their choice.
-The downside of this was trying to decide between multiple great sessions (but all talks were recorded and will be available online soon for everyone to view).
+The downside of this was trying to decide between multiple great sessions - though the upside is that all talks were recorded and will be available online soon for everyone to view.
 There was a wide breadth of topics ranging from the future of Node.js, frameworks, performance, security, and more.
 The NodeSummit staff was extremely friendly and did an outstanding job organizaing everything.
 The conference was also a great networking opportunity allowing attendees to connect with maintainers of Node.js, various frameworks and learn from them.
 I enjoyed chatting with a wide variety of people about Node.js, LoopBack, and IBM.
 The conference also gave me a chance to connect with a lot of other IBMers working on various Node.js initiatives such as the [CloudNativeJS.io initative](https://www.cloudnativejs.io/) announced at NodeSummit which LoopBack is a part of.

 <img src="/blog-assets/2018/08/nodesummit-ibm.jpg" alt="IBM Booth at NodeSummit 2018" style="width: 50%; transform: rotate(90deg); margin: 60px auto; float: left;"/>
 <img src="/blog-assets/2018/08/nodesummit-join-node.jpg" alt="Node.js: Join us in creating the future of Node.js!" style="width: 50%; transform: rotate(90deg); margin: 60px auto; float: left;"/>